 From à la carte oceanfront restaurants, casual beach bars, and fresh street food, and even the fast food is excellent.

-The west coast is dotted with some fabulous fine dining options including The Cliff, Tides and Daphne’s, and check out first and second street in Holetown which has a variety of restaurants.
+The west coast is dotted with some fabulous fine dining options, and be sure to check out first and second street in Holetown which has a variety of restaurants.

 The south coast is no exception, albeit somewhat more casual, our favourites include Champers, Tapas and the causal Harlequin in St Lawrence gap.